SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

 - Profile the code to see if there are any obvious bottlenecks.
 The runtime is a little steep.
 - Create command line options so it can be used with options without having to go in and change the code
 - Allow for a list of which pages to use from the directory.
 This also allows for later features of making tailored manual ebook (most used pages, most useful for sysadmin, etc)
+- Pre-generate the list of titles to be written rather than on the fly.
+This allows the code for section counting/selection to be split up from the code that actually adds the chapters to the epub.